petrapoklukar/GeomCA/README.md

 ## Reproducing experiments from the paper
 ### Datasets

-Download the representations used in the experiments: [GeomCA datasets]() [Added upon publication] and place in "datasets/" folder.
+Download the representations used in the experiments:[GeomCA datasets](https://drive.google.com/drive/folders/1Vi14jZyRddK-LQW6CoFnyhYoo-vBowjM?usp=sharing) and place in "datasets/" folder.
 We provide all the representations used in multiview box experiment (Section 4) and VGG16 experiment (Section 6).
 For stylegan, we provide a smaller dataset containing 5000 representations in each of the sets, used in robustness and complexity analysis experiments (Appendix 8.2).

 ### Experiments